dbui1910/hsibotbs2023/README.md

 # hsibotbs2023
 ## Project: Hearty Healthy

-This project is made in the backend in Python 3.11 and Flask, while the frontend is designed in HTML and CSS
+Hearty Healthy is a web application that is in the processing of developing.
+We succesfully developed and designed an API that can integrate with chatGPT api using GPT3.5 model.
+In this folder, we added a screenshot of our expected output and some error handlings
 ### Built With

 ***